pixeloven/typescript-react-component-library/README.md

 │   │   │   └── templates
 ```
 The structure of this application should be considered living.
 As new requirements are needed this structure should be able to adapt to change.
 With that said there was a fair attempt to plan for the future.
 Below is a quick break down of the above structure.
+* `.circleci` configuration for CI build process.
-* `.storybook` defines speciall configuration for storybook.
+* `.storybook` defines special configuration for storybook.
 If changes are to be made to the root `tsconfig.json` they should also be carefully considered here too.
 * `build` this is a transient directory.
 It should not be relied on for adding any permanent files.
 All production files can be found here.
+* `coverage` this is a transient directory.
+It should not be relied on for adding any permanent files.
+All test coverage files can be found here.
-* `config` contains webpack configuration along with supporting scripts.
+* `lib` contains webpack configuration along with supporting scripts.
 * `node_modules` I would hope this is understood ;) but this is also a transient directory used to store our applications dependencies.
 * `public` all static files that can be served to the public.
-* `scripts` contains scripts that are used in building, developing and testing our code.
 * `src` alright the fun part!
 Contains all the source files used to build our application.

 ### Source files